ahmed-emad1/Cloud-Native-Infrastructure-with-GCP-and-Docker/README.md

     --url=${URL}
 ```

-then to turn off and delete the containers and the network
+### Tear Down Containers and Network
+To stop and remove all containers and networks except the container that ran the script as it wasn't made using docker compose:
 ```
 docker compose down
 ```

-### run the entire project and the ingestion script
+### Run the Entire Project and Ingestion Script
-added the script build and run to the docker compose file and everything can be possibly run by just executing
+You can add the script build and run steps to the Docker Compose file.
+To run everything at once use `docker-compose.yaml`:
 ```
+docker compose build
 docker compose up
 ```

-if you would like to run with out seeing the logs you can run in detached mode
+To run in detached mode (without logs):
 ```
 docker compose up -d
 ```

+## Check Data in pgAdmin and Tear Down
-check the db using pgAdmin that the data has been ingested then kill the the process and use
+After confirming the data has been ingested using pgAdmin, you can stop the containers and remove them:
 ```
 docker compose down
 ```
-to destroy all containers and the network